dangodev/web-standards/README.md

 ### Goal

 The goal of this project is to provide a basic website checklist that, when met, provides a friendly and usable web interface, almost like a UX version of [PageSpeed](https://developers.google.com/speed/pagespeed/insights/).
-If the checklists for any web component become too exhastive or too opinionated, then the project has failed.
+If the checklists for any web component become too exhastive to implement, or too opinionated to work in almost every scenario, then the project has failed.